-3. All of the net revenues of the gaming enterprise shall be used for the purposes stated in Article VI.
+3. All of the net revenues of the gaming enterprise shall be used for the purposes stated in Article 6.

-4. All gaming and non-gaming vendor contracts shall be subject to the annual audit.
+4. All gaming vendor contracts shall be subject to the annual audit.

-5. The construction or maintenance of the gaming facility and the operation of the proposed gaming facility shall be conducted in a manner that adequately protects the environment health and safety of the general public or employees.
+5. The construction or maintenance of the gaming facility and the operation of the proposed gaming facility shall be conducted in a manner that adequately protects the environmental, health, and safety of the general public or employees.

-6. Any management contract between the Tribe and a principal has been approved by the Tribal Council and the National Indian Gaming Commission.
+6. Any management contract between the Tribe and a principal has been approved by the Tribal Council and the NIGC.

-7. The gaming enterprise shall pay to the National Indian Gaming Commission such fees as federal law may require.
+7. The gaming enterprise shall pay to the NIGC such fees as Federal law may require.

-8. In the event that Class III Gaming is proposed, such gaming meets all other criteria established by the Compact, federal and tribal laws and regulations.
+8. In the event that Class III gaming is proposed, such gaming meets all other criteria established by the Compact, Federal and Tribal laws and regulations.

 9. The gaming enterprise shall comply with Tribal, Federal and State revenue laws relating to gaming and non-gaming activities and shall collect, report and remit all taxes required under such laws.